AsmaBRZ/asmabrz.github.io/_pages/about.md

 Hello guys!

-I have just graduated from Pierre and Marie Curie University where I studied Artifcial Intelligence, Robotics & Vision.
-As I am particularly attracted to vision applications, I decided to devote a year to specialize in vision by doing a second master's degree at Paris-Descartes University.
+I'm a 1st-year PhD student in Computer Vision.
+I am working on 6D Object detection, with a focus on novel object detection without retraining the network.
+I have 2 master's degree: the first one from Pierre and Marie Curie University where I studied Artifcial Intelligence, MultiAgents Systems and Robotics.
+The robotics courses pushed me to develop a particular interest in vision applications, I decided to devote a year to specialize in vision by doing a second master's degree at Paris-Descartes University, entitled Vision & Intelligent Machine.

 This website is a container for personal and university projects in Artificial Intelligence, Robotics and Vision.